Leading the way in the fight against dangerous email threats

 Dynamic Delivery of Safe Attachments — Last June, Microsoft introduced Advanced Threat Protection Safe Attachments to protect against unknown threats by detecting viruses in email attachments.
 After going through the standard Office 365 protection process of three anti-virus engines and multiple spam filters, an email with a suspicious attachment enters the Safe Attachment sandbox environment, which has a detonation chamber to analyze the attachment and determine whether or not it’s safe—a process that typically takes 5–7 minutes.

 Zero-hour Auto Purge — In the event of incorrectly categorizing an unread email as spam, malicious or safe, Zero-hour Auto Purge provides the ability to change that verdict.
 For example, if a message is delivered to your inbox and later found to be spam, Zero-hour Auto Purge moves that message from the inbox to the spam folder; the reverse is true for messages misclassified as spam.
 Now in preview with approximately 50 customers and available on-demand, Zero-hour Auto Purge will be rolled out for all Exchange Online Protection global tenants in the first quarter of 2016.
-Admins will have total control overusing this feature or not since Zero-hour Auto Purge can be disabled in the admin center.
+Admins will have total control over overusing this feature or not since Zero-hour Auto Purge can be disabled in the admin center.

 Safety Tips in Outlook on the web — This Exchange Online Protection feature proactively gives user-friendly safety tips that help you decide whether or not to open an email.
 For example:

 - If an email is from a trusted sender, you are notified that it’s a safe message.